hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 &emsp; -- William Thomson (Lord Kelvin), letter to Sir George Gabriel Stokes, 20 Dec 1857.

+"\[Ludwig\] Prandtl created a revolution in fluid mechanics that was very similar to the revolution in quantum mechanics.
+He developed, just after the turn of the century, a mathematical ability to understand fluid mechanics.
+And once he did this, man, he and his students just solved all the outstanding problems.
+The same thing happened in quantum mechanics.
+Once the mathematical structure was developed, very quickly all the problems got solved."

+&emsp; -- John F. Clauser, 2022 Nobel Laureate in Physics, [oral history interview](https://www.aip.org/history-programs/niels-bohr-library/oral-histories/25096) with Joan Bromberg, May2002.

 **Welcome.**  In the following, I present some thoughts about fluid mechanics and the history of physics, pointing in particular to some names that physicists may recognize, and others that they should.
 This is a work in progress.
 If you know of any errors or omissions, please contact me at (remove spaces) c t o n g "at" m a i l a p s . o r g.

 &emsp; -- Christopher Tong, Ph.D. (physics).